LostRat/breadcrumb-plus-osm/README.md

 This is not what happens, for example, when loading the same as a path in the COROS app for use with their APEX watch.
 Discontiguous tracks get connected as if they were one, and falsely show line connecting them.
 I hope that this can change in the future.
 That is the point of this repo.

 The example gpx file is an output from my offline hiking app PDXWalk (from emulator).
 It is a track, then a set of nearby OSM lines.
 Below is an outline of what a gpx file might contain in the future.
-You see my first test of screen recording from my app (<https://twitter.com/LostRat/status/1440886097400061953?s=20>).
+You can watch my first test of screen recording from my app (<https://twitter.com/LostRat/status/1440886097400061953?s=20>).
 If I output just some close OSM paths there will most likely be discontiguous path segments, and others that intersect.
 I want to show them all and accurately note discontiguous parts.

 event tracks